Independent Contractor Services Agreement

-Wonolo Mobile Application is an internet application (“Wonolo Mobile Application” or the “Application”) owned and operated by Wonolo (“Wonolo,” “we,” or “us”).
-Wonolo provides a service (the “Service”) that allows its customers (“Customers”) to access Wonolo’s network of contractors (“Wonoloers” or “you”) to identify local providers to meet intermittent needs for services.
-The Wonoloers have access to the Application to receive and review requests for service from customers and to identify their interest and availability in response to such requests.
+The Wonolo Mobile Application is an internet application (“Wonolo Mobile Application” or the “Application”) owned and operated by Wonolo Inc. (“Wonolo,” “we,” “us,” or the “Company”).
+Wonolo provides a service (the “Service”) that allows its customers (“Customers”) to access Wonolo’s network of contractors (“Wonoloers” or “you” or “Contractor”) to identify local providers to meet intermittent needs for services.
+The Wonoloers have access to the Application to receive and review requests for services from Customers and to determine their interest in and availability to respond to such requests.

 PLEASE READ THIS AGREEMENT CAREFULLY.
-THIS AGREEMENT CONTAINS A MANDATORY INDIVIDUAL ARBITRATION AND CLASS ACTION/JURY TRIAL WAIVER PROVISION THAT REQUIRES THE USE OF ARBITRATION ON AN INDIVIDUAL BASIS TO RESOLVE DISPUTES, RATHER THAN JURY TRIALS OR CLASS ACTIONS.
+THIS AGREEMENT CONTAINS A MANDATORY INDIVIDUAL ARBITRATION AND CLASS ACTION WAIVER PROVISION THAT REQUIRES THE USE OF ARBITRATION ON AN INDIVIDUAL BASIS TO RESOLVE COVERED DISPUTES, RATHER THAN JUDGE OR JURY TRIALS.

 Acknowledgment and Acceptance of Independent Contractor Services Agreement

-You acknowledge that you are able to electronically receive, download, and print this Agreement, any other terms, policies, forms (including IRS Form 1099-MISC) and any other notices required by or incorporated into this Agreement by reference, any amendments to this Agreement, or any other items required by regulation or law.
+You acknowledge that you are able to electronically receive, download, and print this Agreement, any other terms, notices, forms (including IRS Form 1099-MISC) and any other notices or documents required by, or incorporated into, this Agreement by reference, any amendments to this Agreement, or any other items required by regulation or law.
 Further, you agree to keep the contact information in your Account current at all times including, but not limited to, your email address, physical address, and phone number.

 Use of the Application is permitted only by individuals who can form legally binding contracts under applicable law.
-Without limiting the foregoing, you must be at least 18 years old and legally authorized to work in the United States to become a Wonoloer.
-If you do not qualify, you may not submit an application to become a Wonoloer.
+Without limiting the foregoing, you must be at least 18 years old [or the age of legal majority in the jurisdiction in which you work] and legally authorized to work in the United States to become a Wonoloer.
+If you do not meet these criteria, you may not register to become a Wonoloer.

 Capitalized terms are defined as set forth below or elsewhere in the Agreement.

-1.1 “Services” means the services specified in a Wonolo Request for services by a Wonoloer to a Wonolo Customer.
+1.1 “Services” means the services described in a Wonolo Request for services by a Wonoloer to a Wonolo Customer.